philroche/django-httpsiframecookiesetter/README.md

 This fix is specific to Django and the CSRF cookie.

-If your view is withing an iframe and is secure then Safari does not permit you to write any cookies if you are not on the same domain as that of the parent page.
+If your view is within an iframe and is secure then Safari does not permit you to write any cookies if you are not on the same domain as that of the parent page.
 This is a problem when using Django when trying to POST forms as the CSRF cookie can not be written and therefore Django will not process the POST request.

 Solution
 -----